croft-development/Athena-ptb/README.md

 1 - Install Node at https://nodejs.org/

-2 - Download a file below (AthenaPTB_2.zip), zip is recommended
+2 - Download the zip file on the repository (here).

 3 - Extract the files